httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 When it is necessary for a field value to convey non-ASCII content, a byte sequence ({{binary}}) SHOULD be specified, along with a character encoding (preferably {{UTF-8}}).

-Parsers MUST support strings with at least 1024 characters.
+Parsers MUST support strings (after any decoding) with at least 1024 characters.

 ### Tokens {#token}